How To Have Anal Sex For The First Time — A 6 Step Guide

 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist, to help us out with the details.
 No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
 Now, onto today’s topic: how to have anal sex for the first time.

 Q: I want to start experimenting with anal sex, but I've never done it before.
-How can I work my way up if all I've ever had in there is a finger?
+How can I work my way up to having anal sex for the first time if all I've ever had in there is a finger?
 Is there a step-by-step process?
 What toys should I buy?
 Is there special lube?
 How do I know if it hurts too much or if I should push through any weird feelings?

 A: Thanks for the question!
 More and more people are experimenting with anal play.
 Anal stimulation can feel a lot different than vaginal stimulation, and can have a greater potential for pain, so it's important to know what to look out for.
-Here are six tips to follow when you’re ready to try anal sex!
+Here are six tips to follow when you’re ready to try anal sex for the first time!

 1. Start With Fingers First